pulumi/schema-tools/README.md

-  compare     Compare two versions of a Pulumi schema completion  Generate the autocompletion script for the specified shell help        Help about any command stats       Get the stats of a current schema version     Print the version number of schema-tools
+  compare     Compare two versions of a Pulumi schema completion  Generate the autocompletion script for the specified shell help        Help about any command squeeze     Utilities to compare Azure Native versions on backward compatibility stats       Get the stats of a current schema version     Print the version number of schema-tools
 ```